mevansam/vault-service-broker-terraform/README.md

 * vault_token_path - (Type: String) The path to the Vault service broker token secret in Vault.

-* svault_token_policy_name - (Type: String) The Vault policy to apply to the token created for the service broker.
+* vault_token_policy_name - (Type: String) The Vault policy to apply to the token created for the service broker.

-* svault_token_period - (Type: String) The renewal period for the generated token.
+* vault_token_period - (Type: String) The renewal period for the generated token.
 Default is 30 minutes.

-* svault_service_broker_version - (Type: String) The Github tag of the service broker release.
+* vault_service_broker_version - (Type: String) The Github tag of the service broker release.
 Default is v0.2.0.

-* sservice_broker_username - (Type: String) The Github tag of the service broker release.
+* service_broker_username - (Type: String) The Github tag of the service broker release.
 Default is 'vault'.

-* sservice_broker_password - (Type: String) The Github tag of the service broker release.
+* service_broker_password - (Type: String) The Github tag of the service broker release.
 Default is a random string.

 * num_server_instances - (Type: Number) Number of service instances to start.
 The default is 1.